holistics/custom-chart-library/sankey_chart/README.md

 ## Notes
 Holistics’s Sankey diagram only supports acyclic link.
 Loop link is unavailable at the moment.

-Meaning you cannot render Sankey chart where a node in a stage link back to another node in a previous stage. e.g. node `A` link to node `B`, and node `B` link back to node `A`.
+Meaning you cannot render Sankey chart where a node in a latter stage link back to another node in a previous stage. _e.g. node `A` link to node `B`, and node `B` link back to node `A`._

 ## Sample Data